-One of the most popular articles on The New York Times' website last month was "The Gilded Cage: Lure of Great Wealth Affects Career Choices."
+One of the most popular articles on The New York Times website late last year was "The Gilded Cage: Lure of Great Wealth Affects Career Choices."

-I think I can guess the theme of the article, not to mention why it was so widely read and shared.
-It promises at once to offer an answer to the question of "How do I get rich?" -- the second-most popular question in the history of man, closing in rapidly on the longtime favorite, "What's for dinner?" -- and it offers solace for those not in the "great wealth" category.
+I think I can guess the theme of the article, as well as why it was so widely read and shared.
+It promises at once to offer an answer to the question of "How do I get rich?" -- the second most popular question in the history of man, closing in rapidly on the longtime favorite, "What's for dinner?" -- and it offers solace for those not in the "great wealth" category.

-Many who are successfully pursuing wealth are indeed living in a gilded cage -- they're trapped in at least a partially unfulfilling life because they've traded doing what they'd really love to do for the sake of a bigger paycheck.
+Many who are successfully pursuing wealth are indeed living in a gilded cage -- they're trapped in at least a partially unfulfilling life because they've traded doing what they would really like to do for a bigger paycheck.

 Get rich easier

-That's too bad, because truly significant wealth is achievable for virtually all in our society who have but three traits:
+And that's too bad for them, because truly significant wealth is achievable for virtually all in our society who have but three traits:

-- Employment in a job they truly like, and in which they can develop.
+- Employment in a job they truly like and can develop in

-I don't know what constitutes great wealth in the minds of most people, but I guess eight figures -- $10 million -- would qualify for some.
+I don't know what constitutes great wealth in the mind of most people, but I'd guess eight figures -- $10 million -- would qualify for some.
 How do you get there with a savings and investing plan, and with the job you love, from a standing start of $0?

 Do you have to take great risks with your savings?
-Attempting to figure out whether Sirius Satellite Radio
+Attempt to figure out whether XM Satellite Radio

 You don't need to do any of that.